WenxSong/DNN_GSR/README.md

 # Methodology overview

-The codes and dataset are preparing,please visit this page several days later, thanks!
+The codes and dataset are preparing, please visit this page several days later, thanks!

 # Tips